The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Evaluation

 We examine the performance of \sysname in writes, normal reads, degraded reads, crash recovery, and full-drive recovery.
 In our default setup, we configure the logical space capacity as 200\,GiB and set $G=256$ for \sysname in its group-based data layout.
-We focus on one open segment with various chunk sizes.
+First, we focus on one open segment with various chunk sizes in Exp\#5-Exp\#10.
 We do not consider garbage collection (by limiting the total write size to be less than the logical space capacity) and keep the L2P table entirely in memory.
-Note that we also consider various group sizes (Exp\#3), crash recovery and full-drive recovery performance with different logical space capacities (Exp\#5), multiple open segments (Exp\#7), the overhead of garbage collection (Exp\#8), and the overhead of L2P table offloading (Exp\#9).
+We also consider the impact of various group sizes (Exp\#7), the impact of RAID schemes (Exp\#8), as well as the crash recovery and full-drive recovery performance with different logical space capacities (Exp\#9).
+Furthermore, we consider multiple open segments in Exp\#11-Exp\#13, including the write performance under multiple open segments (Exp\#11), the overhead of garbage collection (Exp\#12), and the overhead of L2P table offloading (Exp\#13).

-\paragraph{Exp\#1 (Write performance).} We first evaluate the write performance of \sysname on a single open segment.
+\para{Exp\#5 (Write performance).} We first evaluate the write performance of \sysname on a single open segment.
 We use Flexible IO Tester (FIO) (v3.35) \cite{fio} to generate a write-only workload that issues random writes of 64\,GiB of data.
-We set the queue depth as 64 to saturate the system parallelism (Exp\#6).
+We set the queue depth as 64 to saturate the system parallelism (Exp\#10).
 We compare \sysname with RAIZN-SPDK, ZoneWrite-Only, and ZoneAppend-Only.

 First, we issue write requests of 4\,KiB, 8\,KiB, and 16\,KiB, where the request size is the same as the chunk size.
 Figures~\ref{fig:write}(a)-\ref{fig:write}(c) show the throughput as well as the median and 95th-percentile latencies.
-Compared with ZoneWrite-Only, for 4-KiB and 8-KiB writes, \sysname achieves 72.8\% and 77.2\% higher write throughput, 43.8\% and 44.5\% lower median latency, and 36.4\% and 34.1\% lower 95th-percentile latency, respectively.
+Compared with ZoneWrite-Only, for 4\,KiB and 8\,KiB writes, \sysname achieves 72.8\% and 77.2\% higher write throughput, 43.8\% and 44.5\% lower median latency, and 36.4\% and 34.1\% lower 95th-percentile latency, respectively.
 This shows that \sysname improves the write performance by exploiting the intra-zone parallelism using Zone Append for small writes.
-On the other hand, for 16-KiB writes, \sysname has similar write throughput and median latency, but its 95th-percentile latency is $3.80\times$ compared with that of ZoneWrite-Only.
+On the other hand, for 16\,KiB writes, \sysname has similar write throughput and median latency, but its 95th-percentile latency is $3.80\times$ compared with that of ZoneWrite-Only.
 A possible reason is that Zone Append has high computational overhead in the ZNS SSD firmware, which incurs higher delays in processing individual Zone Append commands.